Louis Dunne

-Louis Anthony Dunne (born 7 September 1998) is an Irish professional footballer who plays as a midfielder, for National League South club Chelmsford City.
+Louis Anthony Dunne (born 7 September 1998) is an Irish professional footballer who plays as a midfielder for Maldon & Tiptree.

 Dunne is the son of former Colchester United player and manager Joe Dunne and began his career at the same club at the age of eight, progressing through the club's Academy.
 He made his professional debut for Colchester in March 2016, and has represented the Republic of Ireland at under-15, under-17 and under-18 levels.
 He had his first spell away from Colchester on loan with National League South side Concord Rangers in 2017.
 He then joined Farnborough on loan in January 2020.
 He was released by Colchester in July 2020.

-Prior to the 2020–21 campaign, Dunne returned to Farnborough.